Pomona College

 James D. Likens

 In the second part of the course you will apply and extend these formal models to the study of real world public policy issues.
-You will apply the formal reasoning you learned in the first part of the course to write a paper that analyzes a policy issue and, as part of a team of students working on the same issue, present your findings in debate format to the class.
+You will apply the formal reasoning you learned in the first part of the course to write a paper that analyzes a policy issue and, working with a classmate on the same issue, present your findings in debate format to the class.
 You will also read the papers of your classmates who have worked on other topics and write a brief position paper expressing the conclusions you have reached on the policy issues presented by them.

 Text

-Paul Krugman and Robin Wells, Microeconomics (New York: Worth Publishers, Second Edition, 2009).
+Paul Krugman and Robin Wells, Microeconomics (New York: Worth Publishers, Third Edition, 2012).

 Shop carefully.
 The text is sold in one version with Aplia. and in another version without.
 Normally it is less expensive to buy the text and Aplia tied together into a single package.